 03:11:06

-The ‘Salty Coo’ was hoisted aloft on a specially design ‘Coo Delivery Mechanism’ (designed and made by member Mark Zygadlo) and as the boats arrived they deposited their ‘art cargo’ onto the CDM.
+The ‘Salty Coo’ was hoisted aloft on a specially designed ‘Coo Delivery Mechanism’ (designed and made by member Mark Zygadlo), and as the boats arrived, they deposited their ‘art cargo’ onto the CDM.
 Josh from the winning boat was given the honour of lowering the Salty Coo and releasing it into the Nith.

-Dumfries Artists Collective, The Stove Network have been shortlisted for the prestigious Scottish Urban Regeneration Forum (SURF) Awards for 2014.
-Launched in 2003 these awards have become the benchmark for best practice in urban regeneration in Scotland.
+Dumfries Artists Collective, The Stove Network, has been shortlisted for the prestigious Scottish Urban Regeneration Forum (SURF) Awards for 2014.
+Launched in 2003, these awards have become the benchmark for best practice in urban regeneration in Scotland.

-The Stove Network have been shortlisted in the Creative category which highlights best practice in arts-based projects that contribute to local regeneration efforts.
-The Stove Network have been nominated for their pioneering work in placing the arts and culture at the heart of regeneration efforts in Dumfries and in particular for their ‘innovative and exemplary arts practice in the context of national cultural and economic strategy’.
+The Stove Network has been shortlisted in the Creative category, which highlights best practice in arts-based projects that contribute to local regeneration efforts.
+The Stove Network has been nominated for its pioneering work in placing the arts and culture at the heart of regeneration efforts in Dumfries and, in particular, for its ‘innovative and exemplary arts practice in the context of national cultural and economic strategy’.

-‘Currently we are unable to use our premises on the High Street whilst DGC carry out essential accessibility improvements.
-Unfortunately these works have been subject to significant delays and this has curtailed the projects that we have been able to do over the last few months.
-However we hope people will have seen the potential of our work through events like the Nithraid in September, we are gathering an amazing group of people around our organisation – so just imagine what we will be able to do when we are fully functioning in 100 High Street!’
+‘Currently, we are unable to use our premises on the High Street whilst DGC carries out essential accessibility improvements.
+Unfortunately, these works have been subject to significant delays and this has curtailed the projects that we have been able to do over the last few months.
+However, we hope people will have seen the potential of our work through events like the Nithraid in September.
+We are gathering an amazing group of people around our organisation – so just imagine what we will be able to do when we are fully functioning at 100 High Street!’

 The winners of the SURF Awards 2014 will be announced at the Radisson Hotel in Glasgow on 2nd December.